 This technical post introduces some of the more common Broken Structures in BaZi.

 One of the most easily interpretable broken structures is 7-Killings overpowering one’s Daymaster.
-We call it 七杀攻身, directly translating to meaning “7-Killings harming the body”.
+We call it 七杀攻身, directly translating to “7-Killings harming the body”.
 ‘Qi-Sha’, or 七杀 in Chinese, refers to the element that controls (克) your Daymaster and shares the same polarity.
 7-Killings are only a problem when a Daymaster is weak.
-Statistically, most charts’ Daymasters are considered weak, so this is a very common issue in people’s charts.
+Statistically, most Daymasters in charts are considered weak, making this a widespread issue in people’s charts.

 It’s not so much a matter of one’s Useful God being harmed but more of one’s Daymaster being utterly exposed and unprotected.
 7-Killings can manifest as enemies, stress, and sickness.
 A strong Daymaster is not worried about 7-Killings.